TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/If.rst

 The following comparators are allowed: ==, !=, <, <=, >, >= and %

-Only variables of the following types can be compared: numbers, object properties, arrays, strings (since v6.2) and the results of other view helpers.
+Only variables of the following types can be compared: numbers, object properties, arrays, strings (since v6.2) and the results of other ViewHelpers.

 Simple examples
 ---------------